OULibraries/msys2-setup/README.md

 ## Install MSYS2 64
 Get msys2  from http://msys2.github.io/

+## Note that you can copy/paste the commands in the code blocks

 ##  Unify MSYS2 and Windows homes
 We like to have our user folders unified between msys2 and windows.